New Xbox games: the biggest announcements from the indie showcase

 Soup Pot

 The Soup Pot is a cooking simulator game that is sure to make you hungry.
 You can discover and learn more than 100 recipes and cook all sorts of meals, using fresh ingredients and supermarket items.
 There's even the option to improvise while making the food.
-Coming to Xbox on August 31, 2021.
+Soup Pot is coming to Xbox Series X/S, Xbox One and PC in August 2021.

 Developing...